-The version passed by the House provided authority for the Director of the Department of General Services to issue advisory opinions regarding public bodies' construction procurement compliance with state and local laws and regulations.
-This authority is not included in the Senate General Laws and Technology Committee substitute version or the introduced version.
+The substitute version passed by the Senate provided authority for the Director of the Department of General Services to issue advisory opinions regarding public bodies' construction procurement compliance with state and local laws and regulations.
+This authority is not included in the House General Laws Committee substitute version or the introduced version.

 - 6. Budget Amendment Necessary: No - 7.
 Fiscal Impact Estimates: Fiscal impact is indeterminate.
 See Item 8. - 8.
-Fiscal Implications: HB1835-S1 provides multiple changes to construction and professional services procurement requirements in the Virginia Public Procurement Act (VPPA).
-It also contains additional enactment clauses providing reporting requirements for construction projects of public bodies in excess of \$1 million that are procured by a method other than competitive sealed bidding, public bodies' experiences and findings relating to the appropriateness and effectiveness of job order contracting, and requires the State Corporation Commission to develop a process for the administrative review of its procurement decisions. - 1.
+Fiscal Implications: SB1371-H1provides multiple changes to construction and professional services procurement requirements in the Virginia Public Procurement Act (VPPA).
+It also contains additional enactment clauses providing reporting requirements for construction projects of public bodies in excess of \$1 million that are procured by a method other than competitive sealed bidding, public bodies' experiences and findings relating to the appropriateness and effectiveness of job order contracting, and requires the State Corporation Commission to develop a process for the administrative review of its procurement decisions - 1.
 Virginia Public Procurement Act Provisions: